Search

 5. The acceptance of an item depends on its condition.
 Items should not normally require conservation at the point of acceptance, but if they do, the cost of that conservation should be understood before acceptance.
 If any conservation cost is expected, and not to be paid for by the donor, acceptance is only possible where the College can afford it, particularly in respect of the relevant budget and other items requiring conservation.

-6. The College accept items where it receives valid and unencumbered title.
+6. The College accepts items where it receives valid and unencumbered title.
 Unless specified otherwise by the College, that title must be evidenced in writing.
 Only in exceptional circumstances will an item be accepted on a loan basis, and any related costs must be agreed in advance between the owner and the College.

 7. All items may be disposed of at the discretion of the College unless otherwise agreed with the donor at the point of donation.
-Items which are retained will not necessarily be displayed, or accessible to the donor.
+Items which are retained will not necessarily be displayed or accessible to the donor.

-8. It is the responsibility of the donor to deliver the item to the College.
+8. It is the responsibility of the donor to arrange for the delivery of the item(s) to the College.

-Reviewed: 25 October 2023
+Reviewed: 30 October 2024

 Admissions and Access Policy